Let me say it again: Brand is not just a new logo

 A new logo is just the representation of a rebrand.
 It’s not the rebrand.

-If you are considering changing your logo, beware.
+If you are considering a new logo, beware.
 Only change it if you are serious about growing market share.
 It’s the only reason to do it.

 However, the fundamental misconception about brand is that it is little more than visual identity.
 That brand is the logo.
 You see this when some go through a rebranding process.
 They talk about how all of their stores will be rebranded by a certain date, only to find out nothing has changed other than a new logo and some glossy point of purchase communication.

-Brand is more than just a logo, which is why you shouldn’t change it until you are ready to change the brand.
+Rebranding is more than just a new logo, which is why you shouldn’t change it until you are ready to change the brand.